Deadly force behind the wheel

 Ten of the 30 killed were passengers in the fleeing vehicles; four were bystanders or the victim of a crime.

-Half of the people who died in the crashes were people of color: nine Black, four Hispanic and one Native American.
+Half of those who died in the crashes were people of color: nine Black, four Hispanic and one Native American.
 Fourteen of those killed were White, and the race of two could not be determined.

 The total number of people who have been killed or injured as a result of the maneuver is unknown because the nation’s more than 18,000 police departments are not required by the federal government to keep track.

-Note: Editor’s note: The videos in this story contain graphic content.